dwavesystems/dwave-neal/docs/index.rst

 Overview
 ========

-dwave_SAGE is an implementation of a simulated annealing sampler for general Ising model graphs in C++ with a dimod Python wrapper.
+dwave_neal is an implementation of a simulated annealing sampler for general Ising model graphs in C++ with a dimod Python wrapper.

 Documentation
 -------------